cedarbaum/nyc-subway-accessibility-explorer/README.md

 # NYC Subway Accessibility Explorer

 This project is a map-based web application for visualizing accessibility data for the NYC subway.
+A live version of the website can be accessed [here](https://nyc-subway-accessibility-explorer.vercel.app/).

 It include the followig information currently:

 - Subway stations
   - Accessibility status (fully accessible, partially accessible, or inaccessible)